iterative/dvclive/README.rst

 DVCLive is a Python library.
 The interface consists of three main methods:

-1. :code:`dvclive.init(path)` - initializes dvclive logger.
+1. :code: `dvclive.init(path)` - initializes a DVCLive logger.
 The metrics will be saved under :code:`path`.
 2. :code:`dvclive.log(metric, value, step)` - logs the metric value.
 The value and step will be appended to :code:`path/{metric}.tsv` file.
 The step value is optional.

 3. :code:`dvclive.next_step()` - signals :code:`dvclive` that current step has ended.
 Executed automatically if same :code:`metric` is logged again.